 With that being said, social is not a “sure-fire” marketing strategy for every wellness professionals.
 It’s important to identify your ideal client first, and determine which (if any) social media platforms they frequent.
 Start with one platform (ie. Facebook or Instagram) and start creating a regular content schedule.
 You don’t have to post every day, it’s more about the quality of your content than the quantity.
 However, you do want to be consistent.

 Set a realistic goal for the number of social posts you want to create weekly.
 And then block off the time on your calendar to create this content in advance.
 Take advantage of free social schedulers like Later or Hootsuite, that will auto-publish your content for you, once you’ve created it!

 Set up a referral program for happy clients

 Your happy clients have the potential for being your best source of referrals.
 When someone accomplishes their wellness goals, they are likely to tell their friends and family.
 While you’ll want these referrals to be organic, and authentic, you can also provide incentives for your happy clients — they can earn a discount on a service, credit towards their account, or a freebie giveaway when referring a new client to your practice.
+Healthie’s Free Starter Plan allows you to build out client messaging to stay in touch with patients in-between sessions.
+To learn more about the plan, click here.
 Get creative with your promotions, and don’t forget to ask those happy clients to also write you a review on your Google Business listing!